rmpowell77/wxUI/docs/ProgrammersGuide.md

 `wxUI::Menu` is a way to lay out menus in a declarative, visual way.

-The general concept is you declare a set of structures and then `attachTo` a frame.
+The general concept is you declare a set of structures and then `fitTo` a frame.

 ```cpp
 HelloWorldFrame::HelloWorldFrame()